-- (lowerBound . . upperBound): a range of integer or float values between and including the lower- and upper bounds; - superset: at least all of the elements listed, i.e. possibly more; - subset: at most the elements listed, i.e. possibly less;

-• pattern: a charstring or universal charstring that matches this format.
+- (lowerBound . . upperBound): a range of integer or float values between and including the lower- and upper bounds; - superset: at least all of the elements listed, i.e. possibly more; - subset: at most the elements listed, i.e. possibly less; - pattern: a charstring or universal charstring that matches this format; - decmatch: used for matching of encoded payload fields; - EnumValueIdentifier with list of templates: used for matching of enumerated values with associated value list.